thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 - again execution of the smoke tests;
 - and finally, it can be released to the end-user.

-When all of the above is done, we call the feature *done done*.
+When all of the above has been executed, we call the feature *done done*.

 The implementation of a feature starts with the creation of a branch.
 The feature grows on that branch.
 Upon completion of the feature it goes through a manual gating process called a *code review*, or today more commonly known as a *Pull Request*.
-When the gating process is successful, the feature gets merged back into mainline.
+When the gating process is successful, the feature branch gets merged back into mainline.

 To be clear, when speaking about *feature branching* we truly mean long-running branches, i.e. branches that last for **longer than a day**.